msicilia/blockchain-developer-bootcamp-final-project/design_pattern_decisions.md

 A slightly modified version of OppenZeppelin `Ownable` contract has been applied to the motivator contracts, for a sort of emergency stop mechanism.
 More information included in the [section on avoiding attack patterns](avoiding_common_attacks.md).

+## Pausable contract

+A modified version of OpenZeppelin `Pausable` contract has been applied to the motivator contracts to support the permanent disabling of a motivator, returning the pending prizes to their original issues.
+Once a motivator contract is paused, its significant behaviors are disabled, and this is a better solution than `selfdestruct` which may make lose of funds sent to the disabled contract.
+When returning the funds, the transfers are done after the updating of the status of the challenges, following the known pattern of "Checks-Effects-Interactions" that is used to attempt to mitigate attack vectors as those used in reentrancy attacks.
 ## About strings

 I have used `string` as data type for user names and user ids since I was unable to find in the SpeedRun.com API docs the maximum length of those elements.